ABA & AS Faculty & Staff

 A. Dylan Markham is a Board Certified Behavior Analyst, Licensed in the state of Virginia since 2015.
 He graduated from James Madison University with his Masters degree in the Psychological Sciences Clinical Concentration.
 He completed his course sequence through the University of North Texas online program.
 Dylan has worked in the field of autism and other developmental disabilities for roughly a decade and a half, and has a strong interest in Organizational Behavior Management.
 He helped to improve the frequency of data entry by front-line staff into Excel databases.
 He works at a private day placement for children with autism as a classroom supervisor.
 He achieved the rank of Yondan (fourth degree black belt) in karate and enjoys spending time with his wife and two children in Staunton, Virginia.

-Craig Marrer, MS, BCBA, LBA
+Craig Marrer, PhD, BCBA-D, LBA

 Brian Phelps, MEd, BCBA, LBA